-Our skin is our largest organ, so taking care of it properly can help prevent serious health issues (and unsightly age spots and wrinkles) in the long term.
-"Ninety percent of the signs of aging and 90 percent of skin cancers come from unprotected daily exposure to ultraviolet light.
-It's raining, it's snowing, I'm in the car, I have darker skin—for all these reasons, people may not think they need to wear sunscreen.
-But it's a big misconception.
+Our skin is our largest organ, so taking care of it properly can help prevent serious health issues (plus age spots and wrinkles) in the long term.
+"Ninety percent of the signs of aging and 90% of skin cancers come from unprotected daily exposure to ultraviolet light.
+It's raining, it's snowing, I'm in the car, I have darker skin—for all these reasons, people may not think they need to wear sunscreen, but it's a big misconception.
 Wearing sunscreen every day is essential.
-It should be SPF 30 or higher and cosmetically elegant.
+It should be SPF 30 or higher.
 There's a big selection of what people can wear, so find whatever works for you," says Dr. Mona Gohara, Associate Clinical Professor in the Department of Dermatology at Yale School of Medicine.

 Don't stop bathing just yet.
-There's a difference between healthy cleansing and harmful cleansing, when it comes to picking the right products.
+There's a difference between healthy cleansing and harmful cleansing when it comes to picking the right products.
 "The biggest problem I see with washing your face is that people use the wrong thing to cleanse—like soaps, which are not good for your skin.
 They strip the epidermal barrier of its natural proteins and lipids.
-By soap, I don't mean a bar, I mean a product with a PH of 13 or higher.
-The skin has a natural PH of 5.5, so you want a product that's within that range like the Dove Beauty Bar, which is the quintessential bar that you can use on your face that's not a soap.
+By soap, I don't mean a bar, I mean a product with a pH of 13 or higher.
+The skin has a natural pH of 5.5, so you want a product that's within that range, like the Dove Beauty Bar, which is the quintessential bar that you can use on your face that's not a soap.
 If you're only going to wash your face once, I would suggest doing it at night.
-If can do it twice per day, that's better," says Gohara.
+If you can do it twice per day, that's better," says Gohara.

-We spend enough time researching and picking out the right products, but unless we prepare our skin to soak up all that goodness, we're not going to see the results.
+We spend enough time researching and picking out the right products, but unless we prepare our skin to soak up those topical items, we're not going to see the results.
 "Exfoliation is essential.
 We lose about 50 million skin cells per day.
-Some of them naturally fall off and some of them hang around.
+Some of them naturally fall off, and some of them hang around.
 When they hang around, that's prohibiting beneficial stuff from penetrating the skin.
 You don't need something with microbeads or a gritty texture.
 Applying pressure with a washcloth is enough to slough off those dead skin cells," says Gohara.

 Regardless of your workload, taking small breaks throughout the day is non-negotiable when it comes to taking care of your ticker.
 "One of the biggest mistakes people can make when it comes to heart health is that they ignore their hearts.
 Everyone is so busy that they sit at their desks all day and work.
 They have to remember to get up and walk around.
-Bad habits such as smoking and sitting too often can increase your risk for heart attack," says Dr. Nieca Goldberg, MD and Clinical Associate Professor, Department of Medicine at NYU.
+Bad habits such as smoking and sitting too often can increase your risk for heart attack," says Dr. Goldberg.

 At its core, eating healthy and exercising can help keep your heart healthy, but it's best to consult an expert on other matters of the body.
 "Schedule a checkup with your primary care physician to learn about your personal risk factors.
 You will learn about your blood pressure and have labs drawn to check your cholesterol and glucose levels.
 Go to the appointment with information about your family's history of heart disease [so that your doctor can provide you with the best and most accurate advice possible to keep your heart healthy]," says Dr. Goldberg.